This program is now meeting fully in-person instead of hybrid. Contact the faculty with any questions.

 Classroom activities for the fall quarter will prioritize in-person learning as much as possible, especially seminars.
 Some lectures and workshops may be delivered online via Canvas and Zoom.

 Previous study in the humanities and social sciences, particularly US history or psychology, is strongly recommend for students joining the program in winter quarter.
+Contact the faculty for additional details and permission to register.

 psychology, social work, history, public history, American studies, education, politics